GuiLLeMet85/project-lottery-frontend/README.md

 # Project's name

+Lottery Wallet

 ## Description

-This application is called XXX.
+This application is called Lottery Wallet.
 It is used for ...

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 ![](picture.png)